-You may call it a weed wacker, weed whip or weed eater.
-No matter what you call it, you will most likely run into a time where your string trimmer begins to run rough.
+You may call it a weed wacker, weed whip, or weed eater.
+No matter what you call it, you will most likely run into a time when your string trimmer begins to run rough.
 This is a common problem that can affect all gas-powered string trimmers causing a lack of engine power and poor performance.

 8 Reasons Your Shindaiwa String Trimmer Runs Rough & Bogs Down

 Old or Bad Fuel

 Many people think fuel is just fuel and it doesn’t matter what type you use.
 Well, they are wrong.
 It does matter when you want to minimize potential fuel issues and have a good-performing string trimmer.

 Using the wrong type of fuel in your Shindaiwa can cause significant problems including damaging the engine and having to replace your string trimmer.
 Shindaiwa string trimmers use a gas and oil mixture at a ratio of 50:1.